ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 And so saying, he turned back with them, and walked towards the house.

-"And may I ask--" said Elizabeth; "but the terms, I suppose, must be complied with."
+"And may I ask -- " said Elizabeth; "but the terms, I suppose, must be complied with."

 "Complied with!
 I am only ashamed of his asking so little."